Observance of Christmas by country: History

-The first recorded Christmas in Japan was a mass held by Jesuit missionaries in Yamaguchi Prefecture in 1552.
-Some believe that unrecorded celebrations were held before this date, starting in 1549 when Saint Francis Xavier arrived in Japan.
+The first recorded Christmas in Japan was a mass held by Jesuit missionaries in Yamaguchi Prefecture in 1552, while it is not impossible that unrecorded celebrations were held before this date, starting in 1549 when Saint Francis Xavier arrived in Japan.
 Christianity was banned throughout Japan in 1612.
-However, a small enclave of Kakure Kirishitan ('hidden Christians') continued to practise underground over the next 250 years.
+However, a small enclave of Kakure Kirishitan ('hidden Christians') continued to practice underground over the next 250 years.

 Christianity in Japan along with Christmas reemerged in the Meiji period.
 Influenced by America, Christmas parties were held and presents were exchanged.
 The practice slowly spread, but its proximity to the New Year's celebrations makes it a smaller focus of attention.
 It became a popular celebration for non-Christians during 1900s after the Russo-Japanese War.
 During World War II, all celebrations, especially American, were suppressed.
 From the 1960s, with an expanding economy, and influenced by American TV, Christmas became popular.
 Many songs and TV series present Christmas as romantic, for example "Last Christmas" by Exile.
-The birthday of the previous emperor, Akihito, on December 23 is or was a national holiday.
-Businesses soon close for the New Year's holidays, reopening after January 3.
+The birthday of the previous emperor, Akihito, on 23 December is or was a national holiday.
+Businesses soon close for the New Year's holidays, reopening after 3 January.

+Mongolia

+Christmas is not an official holiday in Mongolia.
+Though the country is mainly Tibetan Buddhist, there are Christian churches that hold evening services and concerts.
+The Mongolians celebrate the New Year with Christmas trees and dozens of parties.

 South Korea

 Christmas is a public holiday in South Korea.

-Christmas traditions are generally mixed with Korean culture and cuisine, and Christmas is especially celebrated by the Christian community (Protestants and Catholics alike).
+Christmas traditions are generally mixed with Korean culture and cuisine, and Christmas is especially celebrated by the Christian community (Protestants and Catholics alike), treated as a Christian counterpart to certain Korean fall festivities wherein family members visit relatives during the holiday, with Hanbok or Western attire prevalent even in holiday services.

 Taiwan

 As only around 5% of the population are actually Christian, Christmas is not usually celebrated as a religious event in Taiwan.
-Before 2001, December 25 used to be a national holiday, as that was the Constitution Day, the day on which the Constitution of the Republic of China was signed in 1947.
+Before 2001, 25 December used to be a national holiday, as that was the Constitution Day, the day on which the Constitution of the Republic of China was signed in 1947.
 In recent years, the secular celebration of Christmas has gained popularity in Taiwan.
 Christmas parties are held and gifts are sometimes exchanged.
 Major cities and shopping malls are now decorated with Christmas lights and trees in December to celebrate the festival.
-One of the most popular Christmas events in Taiwan is Christmasland in New Taipei City organised by the New Taipei City Government, consisting of major Christmas celebration activities and art installations.
+One of the most popular Christmas events in Taiwan is Christmasland in New Taipei City organized by the New Taipei City Government, consisting of major Christmas celebration activities and art installations.
 A series of activities such as the family garden party, Christmas parade carnival and Christmas Eve concert are often held; the programme varies slightly from year to year.